freshfrogs/freshfrogs.github.io/index.md

 ---
 <title>Fresh Frogs NFT (FROG)</title>
 <h1 class="h1">Fresh Frogs NFT</h1><hr>
-Fresh Frogs NFT is a collection of 4,040 randomly generated frogs that are each unique with thousands of different color combinations, traits, accessories, and more!
-Available for mint at https://freshfrogs.github.io/
+Fresh Frogs NFT is a collection on the #Ethereum blockchain of 4,040 randomly generated frogs that are each unique with thousands of different color combinations, traits, accessories, and more!

 A portion of every initial sale will be donated to [The Rainforest Foundation](https://rainforestfoundation.org/)